We’ll help you set your camera to the perfect settings to shoot construction time lapse

 To maintain consistency across photos in a sequence, turn off or set to manual any other image processing functions.

 These include things like Active D-Lighting, low light noise reduction, and in-camera HDR.

-There are plenty of camera features that aren’t necessary when you’re doing construction time lapse.
+There are plenty of camera features that aren’t necessary when you’re adjusting your construction time lapse settings.

 On newer cameras, the easiest way to ensure all connectivity functions are off is to switch the camera into Airplane Mode.

-Below are some other settings you’ll want to change.
+Below are some other time lapse settings you’ll want to change.

 File Number Sequence

 Set this to auto-reset on Canon cameras, and off on Nikon Cameras.